iShares Bitcoin Premium Income ETF (BITA): What It Is, How It Works, and What You Give Up

 What Is the iShares Bitcoin Premium Income ETF?

-BlackRock filed an SEC Form S-1 on January 23, 2026, for the iShares Bitcoin Premium Income ETF — an actively managed fund designed to generate distributable income from Bitcoin exposure by selling call options, primarily on IBIT shares.
+The iShares Bitcoin Premium Income ETF (BITA) is BlackRock's covered call Bitcoin fund, listed on Nasdaq since June 16, 2026.
+BlackRock filed the original SEC Form S-1 on January 26, 2026; the registration was declared effective June 12, 2026.
+It is an actively managed fund designed to generate distributable income from Bitcoin exposure by selling call options, primarily on IBIT shares.
 The core proposition is straightforward: option premiums get harvested and paid out to shareholders, but those premiums are earned by selling away part of Bitcoin's upside during rallies while still absorbing most of Bitcoin's downside when it falls.

 The concept is not new.
 Covered call “premium income” strategies have existed for decades in equities, and BlackRock's filing explicitly invites comparisons to products like the JPMorgan Equity Premium Income ETF (JEPI), which popularized an equity income wrapper around S&P 500 option premium collection.
 The difference here is that the underlying asset is Bitcoin — a market with historically extreme volatility and strongly right-tailed return distributions.
 That makes the tradeoff between regular distributions today and uncapped upside participation more consequential than most investors intuitively expect.